 After graduating from the academy in June 1965, he volunteered for a one-year tour of duty in Vietnam.
 He served as a supply corps officer at a base providing relief for Da Nang Air Base.
 Da Nang is the city where the first waves of U.S. troops landed in March 1965.

-Staubach didn’t return home from Vietnam until 1967.
-By then, hundreds of thousands of United States soldiers were fighting in the war while huge protests took place in America.
+Staubach served in Vietnam until 1967.
+By then, hundreds of thousands of United States soldiers and Marine Corps were fighting in the war while huge protests took place in America.

 "Anytime somebody starts talking about quarterbacks, tough quarterbacks, you have to remember one thing: Roger Staubach was in Vietnam," former Dallas Cowboys linebacker Thomas Henderson told 247Sports.
 "Name me another quarterback who has been in Vietnam, then you can talk to me about the greatest quarterback of all-time."